 - The Classic Wizard provides more granular control and advanced settings for configuring your instance. - The Quick Launch Wizard simplifies the process for you by automatically configuring many selections to get you started quickly with your instance.
-If you are just trying out Amazon EC2, see Getting Started with Amazon EC2 Linux Instances (p.
-11) to get started using the Quick Launch Wizard. - The AWS Marketplace is an online store where you can buy software that runs on AWS.
+We recommend this wizard if you are just trying out Amazon EC2.
+For more information, see Getting Started with Amazon EC2 Linux Instances (p.
+12). - The AWS Marketplace is an online store where you can buy software that runs on AWS.
 You can launch your instance with just one click.

-For this procedure, we'll use the Classic Wizard.
+For this procedure, use the Classic Wizard.
 Click Classic Wizard, and then click Continue.